About

 The Masonic Temple

 Built at a cost of $2,225,000, the Masonic Temple of Rochester, NY laid its cornerstone in 1928, and was dedicated on May 24th, 1930 with much fanfare, including a parade through the city.
 The complex consisted of several large ceremonial meeting rooms and offices for the Masons, a fraternal organization, as well as one large 3,000-seat auditorium (commonly known as the Auditorium Theatre).
 Sold to a privately owned entity in 1989, the building was converted into more office spaces as well as assorted meeting rooms and banquet halls, and renamed the Auditorium Center.
 The portion of the building containing the theatre was purchased by the Rochester Broadway Theatre League (RBTL) in 2004 and has since become a top live entertainment destination for the area.
-In 2023, RBTL acquired the Auditorium Center portion of the building, and partnered with West Herr Automotive Group, to rename the complex as a whole the West Herr Performing Arts Center and the theatre portion likewise renamed the West Herr Auditorium Theatre.
+In 2023, RBTL acquired the Auditorium Center portion of the building, and partnered with West Herr Automotive Group, to rename the complex as a whole the West Herr Performing Arts Center (WHPAC) and the theatre portion likewise renamed the West Herr Auditorium Theatre.

 Art Deco Fixtures & Ornamental Plaster